Les Gayrillères

 Choreography/perfromance: Harry Alexander, Julie Cunningham, Werner Hirsch, Nach, Joy Alpuerto Ritter, Aaliyah Thanisha.
 Gayrillères choreography: Julie Cunningham and Harry Alexander

-Becoming hypervisible, bodies finally disappear from view.
 Les Gayrillères might appear at night, in a deserted club, in a cruising area, on the fringe of a demonstration, in a museum's basement, underground.
+They move in the dark, and in spaces of total luminosity, where the blinding lights offer a refuge to hide.

-The choreography shows a series of steps for a gay guerilla, building on the unpredictable power of bodies moving in concert, experimenting with forms of togetherness.
-Inspired by Monique Wittig's writings, the Gayrillères' pleasures are indivisible from the sadness of political backlash: of bodies forced to enter the carceral, the endless circles of militarization, the position of the socially deviant.
+The choreography shows a series of steps for a gay guerrilla, building on the unpredictable power of bodies moving in concert, experimenting with forms of togetherness.
+Inspired by Monique Wittig's writings, the Gayrillères' pleasures are indivisible from the sadness of political backlash: the endless violence in public spaces, and the withdrawal of rights by authoritative governments.

 The right to opacity, the right to disappear from view, or to control one’s own degrees of visibility, is highlighted by the performer's costumes, which are the only sources of light on their march, while their brightness is either too low or too high.